 Regardless of naming issues, the Full Metal Panic!
-Season 4 release date is set for the spring of 2018, meaning that the first episode will probably air in April of 2018.
+Season 4 release date is set for the spring of 2018, with an August 2017 interview with Gatou confirming that the first episode will air in April of 2018.
 The exact date and number of episodes for the fourth season have yet to be confirmed, but this article will be updated once the announcement is made.

 However, it’s possible to speculate about the number of episodes based on the available information.
 The way that the official Full Metal Panic!
 Season 4 website explained the postponement gives us a hint.